Calvin T. Ryan Library

 A faculty member or administrator may elect to pay for lost or irreparably damaged library material, or to replace such material with an acceptable copy.
 In these cases, the academic department or administrative unit would not be charged.
 The item must be given to the library by the end of the semester in which it is reported lost or damaged.
 Its acceptability is determined by a Librarian.

-Appeal of Library Fines and Charges
+Appeal of Library Charges

-Users who wish to appeal library fines and charges will make their appeal to the Library Appeals Committee after first securing and completing an appeal form.
+Users who wish to appeal library charges will make their appeal to the Library Appeals Committee after first securing and completing an appeal form.
 The appeal form is available at the Circulation desk.

 The Library Appeals Committee shall consist of a faculty member, a student representative, and an A or B-line administrative representative, recommended by the Library Committee.